Eschatologue/CM_wiki/docs/character-creation/feat/deprecated/feat-8th-level.md

 **Prerequisites:** Priest or Mage Group, or Spellcasting/Pact Magic feature

-Through intense focus, training, and dedication, you’ve harnessed the techniques of rapid spellcasting.
+Through intense focus, training, and dedication, you've harnessed the techniques of rapid spellcasting.

 - **Arcane Succession**